RoyalVane/ASM/README.md

 ```

 ### Our trained Model
-We also provide the our trained models for direct evaluation.
+We also provide our trained models for direct evaluation.
 These models are trained using 32G V100.

 The first model is consist with our reported IoU result in the paper.
 [IoU = 44.53:](https://drive.google.com/file/d/1SA8jxfdLt15AzE-nOM24dccf47fMjil6/view?usp=sharing)